Are you struggling with the aftermath of a damaging religious or spiritual experience?

 Soul In Motion is Here to Help you Recover from Religious Trauma & Spiritual Abuse and Get Empowered!

-The fact of the matter is…I’ve been where you are.
-I know what it is like to be hurt by the people and beliefs that are supposed to love, protect, and support you.
-I know what it is like to question everything you’ve been taught and have to engage the often dark and lonely experience of stepping away to find the truth within yourself and your own experience.
-It was confusing, agonizing, depressing, anxiety-inducing, and muddled up with PTSD and Complex PTSD.
+I understand your hesitation.
+I’ve been where you are.
+I know what it’s like to be hurt by the very people and beliefs that were supposed to love, protect, and support you.
+I understand the confusion and agony of questioning everything you’ve been taught and the often dark, lonely experience of stepping away to find your truth.

-• Narrative Therapy to rewrite the stories that have held you back
+• Narrative Therapy: To rewrite the stories that have held you back

-YOU will be the leader of our sessions.
+Remember, you are the leader of our sessions.
 When you say go, we go.
 When you say stop, we stop.

-The most damaging aspect of religion/spirituality is when they make us believe we cannot trust ourselves, listen to our needs, and set our own healthy boundaries.
-Instead of teaching us how to think (which empowers), they so often teach us what to think (which disempowers).
+The most damaging thing religion or spirituality can do is make you believe that you cannot trust yourself, listen to your own needs, or set healthy boundaries.
+Instead of teaching you how to think (which empowers), it often teaches you what to think (which disempowers).
+In our work together, you’ll learn how to reclaim trust in yourself and take back your power.

 Even if you are curious about religious trauma or spiritual abuse therapy, you might have some questions…